DonKrasky/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# "The First Step is to Begin"

-Bruh, this right here is the blog to read.
-It's more for me and what I like though.
+So here we go.